 Graduate standing in engineering or business administration.

-ENGM 189.1 runs for the first five weeks of the term offered, and is followed by partner course ENGM 189.1 for the second five weeks of the term offered.
+ENGM 189.1 runs for the first five weeks of the term offered and follows the Tuck term schedule, beginning the week of September 5 for Fall 2023.
+It is followed by partner course ENGM 189.2 for the second five weeks of the term offered.

 Two classes per week, 5 weeks total.